-Whenever they find a job that seems promising, they screen it further and only post it on FlexJobs if it’s legitimate.
-The screening process involves a trained researcher researching the company and making sure that the job rigorous criteria.
+Whenever FlexJobs finds a job that seems promising, the company screens it further and only posts it on the job board if it’s legitimate.
+The screening process involves a trained researcher researching the company and making sure that the job passes rigorous criteria.

 Although you do have to pay to use FlexJobs, the fee can be well worth it as the site takes the time and guesswork out of finding legitimate flexible jobs and keeps the scammers away.

 No scams.
-Since FlexJobs vets every job before they post it to ensure it’s legitimate, there are no scams on the site.
+Since FlexJobs vets every job before posting it to ensure it’s legitimate, there are no scams on the site.
 This is a huge perk as many flexible positions you may find on the internet are scams.

 Great sorting options.
 FlexJobs offers a number of filtering options so you can refine your search.
 You can search for jobs with certain keywords or search by category, career level, U.S. location, and work schedule.